Tubal Ligation Reversal

 Tubal Ligation Reversal Costs

-When you’re thinking about getting a sterilisation reversal, finding out how much tubal ligation reversal costs can be tricky.
-Many insurance companies or national health plans (i.e. the NHS) don’t cover the costs and in the UK it can be as much as €5,000 to have the procedure.
+When you’re thinking about getting a tubal ligation reversal, finding out how much it costs can be tricky.
+Many insurance companies or national health plans (i.e. the NHS) don’t cover the costs, and in the UK it can be as much as €5,000 to have the procedure done.
 This is why many women consider going abroad for their treatment, with acclaimed clinics like KCM in Poland offering the procedure at around €3,000.

 Below are starting prices for Tubal Ligation Reversal in different countries